CyberDefenseInstitute/burp-msgpack/README.md

 ## Features

-### Decode MessagePack encoded message

-BurpMessagePackExtention decodes MessagePack encoded message to JSON.
+* Decode MessagePack encoded request/response to JSON
-See each http message's "MPack" tab.

-### Send MessagePack request

-1. Add Target Scope from Target tab.
-1. Open MPack tab and check "Enable mod request".
-1. Check burptools you want to use encoding feature.
-1. Move to any http request tab which you want to modify.
-1. Copy "MPack" tab's message(JSON) to Raw tab's body.
-1. Send http request.
-Extention will encode automatically.
+* Encode JSON encoded request to MessagePack

-Encode condition is below.
+Decode/Encode condition is below.

-* A message is in target scope.
+* A message is in Burp's target scope
-* "Enable mod request" checkbox has checked.
-* burptool's checkboxes has checked.
-* Content-Type
+* Content-Type header value is "application/\*msgpack" ("\*" means wild card)
- * application/msgpack
- * application/x-msgpack
-* A message body is JSON formatted.